-Note: Those with expertise in data analysis may want to skip this section because they will already be familiar with the topics covered.
+Note: Those with expertise in data analysis may want to skip this section because they already will be familiar with the topics covered.

 Bearing in mind that it may be difficult to immediately access all of the available data and put these data in a format that allows all elements to be easily analyzed, this step uses sample data to allow you prepare to analyze data and assess quality.
 If you are unfamiliar with data analysis or it has been a long time since you reviewed data, this step may be particularly helpful.
+Your own state's educator effectiveness data will be analyzed in Section 2.